 Texas equally overmatched the Owls and fellow conference foe Louisiana Tech, who Rice meets to start C-USA play this coming weekend.
 The Texas offense was just as explosive, if not more so, against No. 6 LSU who was expected to have one of the nation’s better defenses entering the season.

 Baylor was the nation’s No. 1 scoring offense entering their game against Rice.
 The Owls shut the Bears out in the second half and held them to 21 total points.
 Baylor scored 21 or more points in eight of 12 games last season, falling under that mark to only ranked Texas, West Virginia and Iowa State teams and Gary Patterson’s stingy TCU defense.

 Rice has no interest in losing well.
 But the level of competitiveness the Owls have demonstrated combined with the results their opponents have against other teams prove to be powerful data points.
 Yes, they’re 0-4, but they haven’t lost to bad teams, quite the contrary.
-Now it’s on the Owls to take the next step and turn positive momentum into tangible wins.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+Now it’s on the Owls to take the next step and turn positive momentum into tangible wins.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.